 The novel coronavirus crisis has seen agricultural producers dispose of millions of gallons of milk, crack eggs for disposal and plow vegetables into the ground.
-In addition, multiple meat plants have been brought to a halt - from Nebraska to West Virginia – casualties of the need to maintain social distancing.
+Also, multiple meat plants have been brought to a halt - from Nebraska to West Virginia – casualties of the need to maintain social distancing.

-Following COVIV-19 nothing will ever be the same again, yet agriculture was already experiencing profound change.
+Following COVID-19 nothing will ever be the same again, yet agriculture was already experiencing profound change.
 Now, these changes have become more important than ever to build an “anti-fragile” supply chain for the future.

 Consumer changes driving producer changes

-Technologies that make this possible include smart packaging, for example coating with natural protective polymers, such as those being used on fruit, longer shelf-life foods, such as dried meats or the ultra heat treated milk, and value-added foods such as cheeses and specialized pates/meatloafs.
+Technologies that make this possible include smart packaging, for example, coating with natural protective polymers, such as those being used on fruit, longer shelf-life foods, such as dried meats or the ultra heat-treated milk, and value-added foods such as cheeses and specialized pates/meatloafs.

 Direct relationships between farms and consumers are made possible by the internet and social media, but direct delivery will be made easier by the development of autonomous vehicles and drones.

-During the current shutdown, poultry producers have been surprised by the ease of use of technologies such as Zoom, WebX, and Skype, and have embraced them as an alternatives to sales visits and technical advisors.
+During the current shutdown, poultry producers have been surprised by the ease of use of technologies such as Zoom, WebX, and Skype, and have embraced them as an alternative to sales visits and technical advisors.